kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various academic talks and seminars and sometimes scribe them.

+### Francisco Pereira on Decoding Generic Representations of fMRI <a href= "{{ site.baseurl }}/notes/pereira-words.pdf" title="pereira-words">[pdf]</a>

+Dr. Francisco Pereira from Siemens talked about his work using sentences and pictures to localize fMRI voxels for representing semantic content in brains.

 ### Elad Hazan on Simulated Annealing and Interior Point Methods <a href= "{{ site.baseurl }}/notes/hazan-annealing.pdf" title="hazan-annealing">[pdf]</a>

 Professor Elad Hazan gave a talk to Princeton's Algorithm-ML reading group on a result demonstrating the existence of a universal barrier function for interior point methods in the membership oracle model of convex optimization.
 This barrier is related to the heuristic simulated annealing approach often taken in non-convex optimization.